 COO | Rich Benci

-Rich Benci has more than 20 years of executive level experience in sales, marketing and operations in the technology and digital media industries.
-Rich has been part of 5 start-ups — with 4 reaching successful exits: AVCOM (acquired by Rand Worldwide); PersonaLogic (by AOL); MyPoints (via IPO); and RealAge (by Hearst).
-Rich also held senior positions in Sharecare, IBM’s Lotus Development and Hitachi’s AIS group.
+Rich Benci has more than 20 years of executive level experience in sales, marketing, and operations in the technology and digital media industries.
+Rich has been part of five start-ups, with four reaching successful exits: AVCOM (acquired by Rand Worldwide); PersonaLogic (by AOL); MyPoints (via IPO); and RealAge (by Hearst Magazines).

-Prior to Algebraix, Mr. Benci was the Executive VP for Sharecare responsible for creating interactive programs and managing relationships with partners, agencies and clients.
-Rich was formerly the president of RealAge, Inc. and led the RealAge team from the dot com bust in 2000 through 7 consecutive years of profitability and growth.
-Rich was responsible for the company’s operations including: technology, product development, member services, marketing, and sales.
-RealAge was successfully acquired by Hearst Magazines in 2007.
+Prior to working with Algebraix Data, Rich was the Executive VP for Sharecare, responsible for creating interactive programs and managing relationships with partners, agencies, and clients.
+Rich was formerly the president of RealAge, Inc., and he led the RealAge team from the dot-com bust in 2000 through seven consecutive years of profitability and growth.
+Rich was responsible for the company’s operations including the following: technology, product development, member services, marketing, and sales.
+Rich has also held senior positions in IBM’s Lotus Development and Hitachi’s AIS group.

-Dr. Rogers’s accomplishments include three Semiconductor Research Corporation awards for excellence, over 30 scholarly publications, graduation of five Ph.D. students, numerous master’s degree students, and two patents.
-Bill is also a registered professional engineer in the state of Texas and has served on the boards and advisory boards of several Texas software companies.
+Prior to entering the business world, Bill was an assistant professor in electrical and computer engineering at the University of Texas at Austin, where he taught hardware and software design.
+His research specialty is automated test generation and fault simulation algorithms for integrated circuits.
+Bill’s accomplishments include three Semiconductor Research Corporation awards for excellence, over 30 scholarly publications, graduation of five PhD students and numerous master’s degree students, and two patents.
+Bill is also a registered professional engineer in the state of Texas and has served on the boards or advisory boards of several Texas software companies.